Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.V8.Native.win-x64/readme.txt

    =============
    RELEASE NOTES
    =============
-   Microsoft ClearScript.V8 was updated to version 7.4.2 (support of V8 version 11.4.183.17).
+   Microsoft ClearScript.V8 was updated to version 7.4.3 (support of the V8 version 11.6.189.18).

    =============
    DOCUMENTATION